Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

         def get_edit_form(self):
             return Model1EditForm

-``'save_form'`` action will display AJAX form errors in case there are ModelForm validation errors, or will add new row to grid when invoked via ``'create_form'`` action / update existing grid row, when invoked via ``'edit_form'`` action.
+``'save_form'`` action will display AJAX form errors in case there are ``ModelForm`` validation errors, or will add new row to grid when invoked via `'create_form' action`_ / update existing grid row, when invoked via `'edit_form' action`_.

-To automatize grid update after AJAX submitted action, the following optional JSON properties could be set in viewmodel
+To automatize grid update after AJAX submitted action, the following optional JSON properties could be set in AJAX viewmodel response:
-response:

 * ``'append_rows'``: list of rows which should be appended to current grid page to the bottom;
 * ``'prepend_rows'``: list of rows which should be prepended to current grid page from the top;
 * ``'update_rows'``: list of rows that are updated, so their display needs to be refreshed;
-* ``'deleted_pks'``: list of primary key values of rows (Django models) that were removed from database thus need to be visually removed from current grid page;
+* ``'deleted_pks'``: list of primary key values of rows (Django models) that were deleted in the database thus need to be visually removed from current grid page;

 .. highlight:: javascript